 This might arouse a genuine query how would updating the OS be able to rectify an application-side issue?
 I was tracking the Chromium Bugs page, where I got hold of this same issue.
 While it dates back a year, the OS giants seem to have finally addressed it.

-As per a Microsoft Contributor, this issue has been fixed in the latest Windows 10 insider channel build and is slated for a stable rollout pretty soon.
+As per a Microsoft Contributor, this issue has been fixed in the latest Windows 10 insider channel build and is slated for a stable rollout.
 To check if your PC has been blessed with the latest update, proceed with the below steps:

 - Use the + shortcut key combinations to bring up the Settings page.